As much of a tech geek that I am, I find printers annoying. There's always something wrong with them.

 First you need to find the new IP address of your printer.

-NOTE: Screen shots are from Windows 7, and should be similar for previous versions of Windows.
+NOTE: Screen shots are from Windows 7.

 - Either access your wireless router administration interface and check the address that DHCP has assigned, or check your Printer menu display and navigate to the Network section.